samyukthamahankali/learn-git-branching/Section-1.md

 ```
 # Outcome

-Commits are created successfully
+I created two commits on the main branch.

+I understood that each commit stores a snapshot of the repository.

-Branch pointer moves forward
+I observed that the main branch pointer moves forward after every commit.

-Repository history is updated
+I learned that HEAD points to the current branch.

 # Level - 2 - Branching in Git

-This level demonstrates branch creation and branch switching.
+This level explains how to create a new branch and switch between branches.

-A new branch named bugFix is created using git branch.

-The git checkout command moves HEAD to the bugFix branch.

-No new commits are created in this level.
+I created a branch named bugFix and moved HEAD to it without creating a new commit.

 <img width="1920" height="1005" alt="Screenshot 2025-12-22 151130" src="https://github.com/user-attachments/assets/531258d1-6070-4b74-a38a-c5f5a85b9f44" />